Juan Manuel Fangio II

 Fangio won ten pole positions during his career.
 He made most of his driving career in the United States and was chosen in 1992 and 1993 as an "All-American" by the American Auto Racing Writers and Broadcasters Association (AARWBA), an organization which also named Fangio their 1992 driver of the year.
 He also participated in the CART series, but did not win any races, a fact that he regretted.

-His boss, and also a personal friend, was Dan Gurney.
+Fangio's boss, and also a personal friend, was Dan Gurney.
 In 1997, Fangio called Gurney to let him know that he was retiring from CART competition.
 He told Gurney, "I have discovered that regardless of what my passion says, despite what I command my mind to do, I am no longer able to give my whole being, my total focus at the exclusion of everything else to this sport that I love.
 99% is not enough, I shall stop."
 Gurney described Fangio as "A gentleman in a driver's suit with a core of steel exuding an aura of Latin American dignity and honor even in the worst of circumstances will be missing from the grid".

 Fangio returned home in 1998 to race in the South American Super Touring Car Championship.
 He finished fifth in the standings with one win and five podiums at the wheel of a Peugeot 406.
 Shortly after, he retired from motorsports after a final appearance at the 12 Hours of Sebring in 1999 with a Ferrari 333 SP, finishing in sixth place for Doyle-Risi Racing.

 Fangio currently resides in his hometown of Balcarce, Argentina.